Guinea-Bissau Dissolves Parliament After Coup Bid - UrduPoint

 "These facts confirm the existence of a grave political crisis," he added.

-Since gaining independence from Portugal in 1974, the country has seen a series of coups and coup attempts.
+Since gaining independence from Portugal in 1974, the country of two million people has seen a series of coups and coup attempts.

 Elected to a five-year term in December 2019, Embalo survived a bid to overthrow him in February 2022.